renovatebot/renovate/lib/modules/manager/tekton/readme.md

 Renovate's Tekton manager supports all the methods listed above.

-### Using image in Tekton Tasks
+### Configuring images in Tekton Tasks

-Tekton Tasks define container images that are executed during its execution.
+You can configure the container images that Tekton uses when it runs tasks.
-There are several attributes where such images can be defined:
+You may use these attributes to configure images:

-1. In a Task step.
+1. In a Task step
-1. In a Task stepTemplate.
+1. In a Task stepTemplate
-1. In a Task sidecar.
+1. In a Task sidecar

-Furthermore, Tekton Task definitions can be defined within various Tekton resources:
+You can define Tekton Tasks within these Tekton resources:

 1. Task
 1. TaskRun